 The rebel attacks were made in an effort to gain greater economic and political power for people in western Sudan.
 However, the central government responded with violent reprisals, using gang rapes, mass murder, torture, and mutilation usually carried out by government organized militia groups called the Janjaweed which sought victims within the non-Arab population.

 The systematic destruction of villages became a hallmark of the genocide.
 These raids into villages, sometimes from opposite ends to make sure that few people escape, were designed to inflict maximum terror.
-After all items of value were stolen and the villagers were subjected to extended periods of rape and torture.
+All items of value were stolen, and the villagers were subjected to extended periods of rape and torture.
 Then the villages were burned.

 The survivors of these raids were then forced to hide in the countryside from Sudanese troops who often captured and tortured survivors.
 The scale of violence was unmatched since the Rwandan genocide of the 1990s.
 An estimated 500,000 people were killed in Darfur between 2003 and 2005 and more than 2,000 villages have been destroyed.
 Well over 2.5 million people have fled to humanitarian camps in Darfur and neighboring Chad where they are protected by 7,000 poorly equipped and funded soldiers of the African Union Mission.